 Use the following resources to learn more:

-12 quarter/8 semester UC units required; the variable unit option is not available.
-Letter grade required.
+12 quarter/8 semester UC units required; one course; letter grade required

 Internships, Research, and Independent Study

-Internships and independent study are not possible in this program.
+Opportunities for internships, research, and independent study are not available on this program.

 International Christian University, Tokyo